tigrouind/AITD-roomviewer/README.md

 # AITD room viewer

-This is a room viewer (and 3D model viewer) for Alone in the Dark (1992).
+This is a room viewer (and 3D model viewer) for Alone in the Dark series.
 It has been created mostly for speedrunning.

+The following games are supported :
+- Alone in the Dark 1 (floppy or CD-ROM)
+- Alone in the Dark 2
+- Alone in the Dark 3
-AITD2, AITD3 and Jack in the Dark are also supported.
+- Jack in the Dark
+- Time Gate: Knight's Chase

 ## Instructions
-1. Make sure you have the original version of the game installed somewhere on your computer (eg: from GOG)
+1. You need to have the original version of the game installed somewhere on your computer (eg: from GOG)
 2. Extract AITD room viewer archive in a folder (eg : on your desktop)
 3. Create a new folder named "GAMEDATA" in it.
 4. Download [QuickBMS](http://aluigi.altervista.org/quickbms.htm) and [alonedark.bms](http://aluigi.altervista.org/bms/alonedark.bms) script ([alternative link](https://github.com/tigrouind/AITD-roomviewer/releases/download/1.1.14/alonedark.bms)).